kbengine/kbengine/kbe/src/lib/python/Doc/library/random.rst

    >>> random.sample([1, 2, 3, 4, 5],  3)   # Three samples without replacement
    [4, 1, 5]

-A common task is to make a :func:`random.choice` with weighted probababilites.
+A common task is to make a :func:`random.choice` with weighted probabilities.

 If the weights are small integer ratios, a simple technique is to build a sample population with repeats::